Wednesday December 11, 2019

 The Priority Principle is a dynamic methodology used for integrating laser therapy into clinical practice by prioritizing the current physiological and functional needs of the patient.
 The application of the appropriate dose and technique deliver the maximal phototherapeutic response with consistent and reproducible patient outcomes.
 For example, swelling or edema is an element of Priority #1 and should be treated using the 1,000-3,000 Hz setting on an MRM laser for 1-2 minutes.
 Once swelling has subsided, the clinician can move to the next step in the Priority Principle, and so on.
 This fundamental principle of laser therapy allows professionals in both human and veterinary medicine to easily work through any condition or case, after a diagnosis has been reached.

 Saturday, Nov.
-16 began with talks on laser dose, tissue repair, range of motion, and research on improving exercise performance.
+16 began with talks on laser dose, increasing circulation, range of motion, and research on improving exercise performance.
 After lunch, the room split for Breakout Sessions related to human medicine or veterinary medicine.

 In the Veterinary Breakout Session, speakers showcased how they used photography and video to document progress in cases and then share those results with clients and other vets.
 Marlene Siegel, DVM spoke first during the Veterinary Breakout Session and shared striking pictures and videos of her successful case stories.
 These featured dogs and cats recovering from debilitating arthritis, kidney failure, and a recurring eye tumor, just to name a few.